luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

 end
 ```

-No more errors now when synthesizing lambdas.
+Finally no more errors now when synthesizing this one lambda:

 ```ruby
 puts synthesize(